Give us a missed call on

 To assist businesses further, we have created a step-by-step guide on how to check the GST return status using the ARN.

-Common Challenges and Solutions
+Common challenges and solutions

 Taxpayers often face challenges while filing GST returns.
 Below are common problems and solutions:

-1. Errors in Data Entry: Incorrect invoice details can disrupt ITC claims.
+1. Errors in data entry: Incorrect invoice details can disrupt ITC claims.
+Solution: Double-check data before submission.

-4. Solution: File returns well before the due date.
+3. Technical glitches: Portal downtime can cause delays.
+Solution: File returns well before the due date.

 4 common mistakes to avoid while filing GST return

-Recent Updates and Amendments
+Recent updates and amendments

 The GST Council has implemented several updates to streamline filing procedures and enhance compliance:

-• Auto-Populated Returns: Introduced on October 1, 2020, this feature reduces manual entry errors by auto-generating data for certain returns.
+• Auto-populated returns: Introduced on October 1, 2020, this feature reduces manual entry errors by auto-generating data for certain returns.

 • Simplified GSTR-9: On December 31, 2020, the annual return form GSTR-9 was simplified for small taxpayers, reducing the number of fields to ease compliance.